Shoulder Width Adjustment for a Set-In Sleeve - Scenic, Fable, Breeze, Vista, Forester Coat, Pixie Coat, Ridgeway, Plains

 Wide Shoulder Adjustment for Scenic Top + Breeze Top by Twig + Tale

-4. Repeat for the Back pattern piece, ensuring that the overlap or separation of the side seam is the same as the Front pattern piece.
+4. Repeat for the Back pattern piece, and any lining or facing pieces, ensuring that the overlap or separation of the side seam is the same as the Front pattern piece.

 Remember that it is always a good idea to sew a muslin to test the fit your garment.
 Once you've perfected the fit, you can feel confident cutting into your fancy fabric!